Best print results will always be achieved from the highest quality input,

-- EPS.
-If using Adobe software, save as legacy format illustrator 10.
+If you are using Adobe software, save this .eps file in legacy format illustrator 10.

-To do this in Corel Draw - 'Object' > 'Convert to Curves' (Ctrl Q).
+To convert text to curves for Corel Draw users - 'Object' > 'Convert to Curves' (Ctrl Q).

-For Adobe illustrator users - convert all text to curves with create outlines (Shift Ctrl O).
+To convert text to curves for Adobe illustrator users - text to curves with create outlines (Shift Ctrl O).

 If you are unable to supply your artwork in vector file format, second best option is image file format.